ebaran/docs/docs/tutorials/TutorialASA.md

 Conclusion
 ----------

 ASA is a very powerful layer 1 feature of the Algorand Blockchain.
-We created an asset in this tutotial and showed how to do the following functions:
+We created an asset in this tutorial and showed how to do the following functions:

 * Create
 * Opt-In